 Best of Fest (Winner) – Calgary International Fringe Festival 2014

-Best Solo Performance (Nominated) – Calgary Critics Awards 2015
+Best Solo Performance (Nominated) – Calgary Critter Awards 2015

 poster by Jarett Sitter